stevekerrick/GraphqlToTsql/docs/documentation.md

 ### ValueType valueType (Required)

-GraphQL has a set of supported scalar value types, and these are the types you specify in the entity mapping.
+GraphQL has a small set of scalar value types, and these are the types you specify in the entity mapping.
 Not surprisingly they align with standard JSON types.